-1. Introduction
+1 Introduction

 The human brain is extremely adept at seeing patterns by generalizing from specific examples, a process known as inductive reasoning.
 This is precisely the idea behind grammatical induction, also known as grammatical inference, where the specific examples are sentences and the patterns are grammars.
-Grammatical inference can be described concisely: "The learning task is to identify a "correct" grammar for the (unknown) target language, given a finite number of examples of the language" [74].
+Grammatical inference is the process of identifying an unknown language by examining examples of sentences in that language.
+Specifically, the input to the process is a set of strings and the output is a grammar.